 A myomectomy is a surgical procedure like a partilal hysterectomy.
 A myomectomy cuts out the fibroids from the uterus.
 This surgery can be done through open surgery or laparoscopy.
 A myomectomy may also require the removal of some surrounding uterine tissue.
 This surgery is only recommended if you are trying to preserve your fertility as it does not always result in pregnancy.
 Disadvantages of a myomectomy include higher risk of multiple fibroids returning!
 Other complications include infection or bleeding.

-Some women prefer non surgical alternative treatments because they want a minimally invasive procedure that doesn’t require general anesthesia or incisions in their skin from where doctors will operate through laparoscopic surgery with small tools inserted through tiny incisions made in the abdomen.
+Some women prefer non surgical alternative treatments because they want a non-surgical procedure that doesn’t require general anesthesia or incisions in their skin from where doctors will operate through laparoscopic surgery with small tools inserted through tiny incisions made in the abdomen.
 They also like non surgical alternatives because they don’t have to worry about a recovery period with no activity or heavy lifting for several weeks after an open surgery

 Fortunately there are non surgical alternatives such as medications, uterine artery embolization (UAE), and radiofrequency ablation (RFA) which all have different ways they treat fibroids.